jenweber/empress-blog-jenweber/content/how-to-squash-and-rebase.md

 ```

 Mark the commits you want to squash by putting "s" instead of "pick" in front of all the commits except the first one.
 The one at the top should still say "pick."
+If there are a ton of conflicts, sometimes it's best to do some pair programming with the other dev(s) who made changes to these files.
+They can help you decide what to do.

 Save and close, and wait for a new text editor prompt to pop up.